-Most personal injury claims are based on a standard legal theory referred to as negligence, which means that a person or an entity did not exercise reasonable care under a certain circumstance which resulted in an injury.
+Most personal injury claims are based on a standard legal theory referred to as negligence, which means that a person or an entity did not exercise reasonable care under a certain circumstance that resulted in an injury.
 The individual filing the claim (the plaintiff) must show that they would not have suffered injury if the defendant had acted reasonably.
 These cases do not typically arise from contracting an illness, such as the common cold or the flu, as it can be difficult to pinpoint when exactly a person became infected, where they became infected, and that the defendant engaged in negligence.
 That said, there may be certain situations in which a plaintiff successfully file a negligence claim against a defendant based on contracting coronavirus.

 COVID-19 and Nursing Home Negligence

 Of every demographic, the elderly are especially vulnerable to contracting COVID-19, which can lead to serious illness or death.
 Many of the elderly live in assisted living and/or nursing homes, where the virus has the chance to spread like wildfire.
 If evidence brought forth suggests that a nursing home failed to take reasonable precautions to protect its residents from COVID, the resident may have a viable nursing home neglect claim if they can show evidence that they contracted the virus due to the negligence of the staff members.
 Evidence may include unsanitary conditions that assisted the spread of coronavirus or an inadequate response to an outbreak in the facility.
 For example, if a nursing home has an outbreak of COVID, they might need to quarantine residents and staff, clean and disinfect certain areas, and inform other residents of the risk.
 However, every case is unique, and the measures taken will depend on the specific circumstance.